Skip to main content

 Adobe Spectrum

 Having previously worked on the Adobe Spectrum CSS project, this design system is close to my heart.
 It's well structured and it features a robust CSS variable system.
 Converting this design system to a Drupal theme using the UI Patterns module has been an excellent learning tool.
+Under active development, contributions welcome.

 Academica 2